 It was humid if not warm when I lined up in the 100-Mile riders’ coral.
 Our pre-ride instruction included a doctor who told us that number one we should have fun and number two “be safe.”
 Interesting.
 I think safety should always trump fun.
 But maybe that’s me.

 The first 10 miles to Aid Station #1 is one big mass rollout.
-Police patrol the many intersections leaving the city and most lights we could roll through.
-The crowd started to thin out approaching the aid station but it’s mostly one big group ride.
-At the Aid Station I pulled in and found a mechanic, who happened to be from Mellow Johnny’s Bike Shop which is where I rented my bike.
+Police patrol the many intersections leaving the city and at most traffic lights we could roll through.
+The crowd started to thin out approaching the aid station but it was mostly one big group ride.
+At the Aid Station, I pulled in and found a mechanic, who happened to be from Mellow Johnny’s Bike Shop which is where I rented my bike.
 Since I had no pump with me and had the bike since Friday, I knew I would need a little air.
-He pumped up the tire, I refilled a water bottle and was out of there in 3.5 minutes.
+He pumped up the tire, refilled a water bottle, and was out of there in three and one-half minutes.
 I wanted to keep my rest stops short.

 I rolled into the second stop for water.
-Time was 1.5 minutes.
+This time it was 90 seconds.
 I went by the third stop which used to be the cookie stop.
 I guess it still was.
 Damn.
-There was a sign warning riders the next stop was the cutoff for the 100 mile route at 10:30 a.m.
+There was a sign warning riders the next stop was the cutoff for the 100-mile route at 10:30 a.m.
 I rolled into Aid Station #4 at 9:50 a.m.

 I pulled into the aid station near the top of the climb (essentially it was at the top) and talked to the kids from the Texas 4000.
 This was their aid station and they were quite helpful.
 I spent 24 minutes here which represents half the time I spent in all stops.

-The roads from here back were very “heavy.”
+The roads from here back to the finish were very “heavy.”
 Chip and tar, heavy on the chips.
 Not a smooth surface at all.
 It’s hard to pedal on this surface but must keep moving.

 I stopped at each aid station after this.
 It was hot (90 degrees) and I needed to keep my fluids topped off.
 Around Mile 70 we saw the chickens.
 I think it was an FFA group and the girl proudly displayed “Blackberry.”